zoelandia/dsp/resources/markdown.md

  * Beta
  * Bivariate Normal

->>Oof.
-I know this was similar to a question on the Metis application (in Challenge 1), but I need to go back and review my t-scores!
+>>F, although I will need to refresh my statistics to remember why!

 ---